dioscarey/react-beforeunload-component/README.md

 # React Beforeunload Component

-Beforeunload works when the document and resources are about to be unloaded but it doesn't detect react components that will be unmounted.
+Beforeunload works when the document and resources are about to be unloaded and react components that will be unmounted.

+### Compatible

+gatsby, react-router, @reach-router, netflix.js and more..

 ## Demo